-It is a simple task, and very common task for a VPS user.
+It is a simple task and a very common task for a VPS user.
 You have a VPS, and want to know the disk usage of your data and system.
-You are also want to know which folder takes biggest disk space.
+You are also want to know which folder takes the biggest disk space.

 The command is du